oracle/gdk-vscode-extensions/micronaut-tools/README.md

 ### View Defined Beans and Endpoints
 All beans and request mappings defined by a Micronaut or GCN application can be displayed in the Beans and Endpoints views of the Micronaut Tools activity.

-The items of these views can be searched/filtered using a dedicated action available in the view captions, or invoked using the Ctrl+F shortcut.
+The items of these views can be searched/filtered using a dedicated action available in the view captions or invoked using the Ctrl+F shortcut.

-Clicking a node in one of these views navigates to the corresponding source code similar to the Go to Symbol in Workspace command.
-This can be also invoked using a dedicated context menu action:
+Clicking a node in one of these views navigates to the corresponding source code, similar to the Go to Symbol in Workspace command.
+This can also be invoked using a dedicated context menu action:
 * **Go to Symbol** to open the bean or request mapping source code

-Request mapping nodes in the Endpoints view provide two additional actions:
+The request mapping nodes in the Endpoints view also provide two additional actions:
 * **Open in Browser** to open the GET endpoint in a web browser
 * **Compose REST Query** to insert the corresponding query into a dedicated text document.
 See the following section Compose REST Queries for details.

-Similar actions are available also in the code editor as Code Lens actions.
+Similar actions are also available in the code editor as Code Lens actions.

-For endpoints containing parameters a dialog is opened to provide concrete values before opening in a browser or generating a REST query.
-Tip: type a parameter value and submit by Enter to move to another parameter.
+For endpoints containing parameters, a dialogue is opened to provide concrete values before opening in a browser or generating a REST query.
+Tip: Type a parameter value and submit by Enter to move to another parameter.

 The base address of the running Micronaut or GCN application is by default configured to `http://localhost:8080` and can be customized using the Edit Target Application Address action in the Endpoints view caption or next to a folder node in case multiple folders are opened in the workspace.